hyxos/www.tzi.cards/content/entries/tu-zi/index.md

 tags: ['game', 'introduction', 'instructions']
 chapter: 0
 section: 0
-excerpt: "Compete to create powerful formations by grouping cards into trines and squares using unity and diversity to guide you."
+excerpt: "Compete to create powerful formations by grouping cards into Trines and Squares using Unity and Diversity to guide you."
 ---
 #### 2 - 5 Players, 30-90 Minutes